Code-Institute-Submissions/Milestone_Project_Two/README.md

 **User 2: Weekender:** The user here is down for a few days over the weekend.
 Having never been to Brighton before they are looking for an interesting experience to remember.
 They don't want to be stuck with the hordes of other day-trippers and toursist, they want to go where the locals go and see the 'real' Brighton.

 **User 2: Local resident:** The user here is a resident of the city, that wants to find somewhere new that they just didn't know about.

+---

+## Features

 The following click through pages follow the stylish, simple theme.
 Picking up the typograhy and colour.